kushaldas/cdns/README.md

-A stupid DNS forwarder, by default it forwards the queries to the systemd-resolved.
+A stupid DNS forwarder, by default it forwards the queries to the `systemd-resolved`.

-It currently logs things into local redis.
+It currently logs things into local [redis](https://redis.io/).

 You can use [just](https://just.systems/man/en/) to build the project.